-Gems, Light and Cosmic Will
+Gems, Light, and Cosmic Will

-By Dennis Klocek
+By Dennis Klocek 18 min read

 Most human beings tend to value thinking as the most powerful human soul capacity because most problems are addressed through some level of thinking.
 Underneath awake thinking consciousness flows a constant river of will that evades awareness.
 Will is the force nature uses for changing things.
 In the human soul, will is the force of change.
-It is the hidden both in nature and in the soul, but flows constantly in both when things are changing.
+It is hidden both in nature and in the soul but flows constantly in both when things are changing.

-It’s hiddenness makes will the least accessible soul force.
+Its hiddenness makes will the least accessible soul force.
 Will drives the thinking when forming thoughts but is undetectable in the resulting thought.
 The will to understand something pushes the mind to move like a river through sand but when the understanding manifests, the will to understand is finished.
 It is then embedded in what is understood.
-Will then energizes the feelings to instigate a sensation satisfaction.
+Will then energizes the feelings to instigate a sensation of satisfaction.

 When feelings are satisfied the force of will to resolve feelings is exhausted in the satisfaction.
-In this way it could be said that this pattern of will is desire.
+In this way, it could be said that this pattern of will is desire.
 The will desires to move unsettled conditions into completion.
 But it also moves things that appear completed to begin another round of transformation.
 Will is the great agent of change in the cosmos.